+· Standard widgets:

-- Standard widgets: - Label Draws text and/or a bitmap. - Command Momentary push-button - Toggle Push-button with two states. - MenuButton Push-button that brings up a menu. - Grip Small widget used to adjust borders in a Paned widget. - List Widget to allow user to select one string from a list. - Scrollbar Widget to allow user to set a value; typically to scroll another widget. - Box Composite widget which simply lays children out left-to-right. - Form Constraint widget which positions children relative to each other. - Dialog Form widget for dialog boxes. - Paned Constraint widget letting user adjust borders between child widgets. - Text Base class for all other text classes. - TextSink Base class for other text sinks. - TextSrc Base class for other text sources (subclasses for ASCII and multi-byte text) - SimpleMenu Shell which manages a simple menu. - Sme RectObj which contains a simple menu entry (blank). - SmeBSB Menu entry with a string and optional left & right bitmaps. - SmeLine Menu entry that draws a seperator line.
+Draws text and/or a bitmap.
+Label Athena Command Momentary push-button Toggle Push-button with two states.
+MenuButton Push-button that brings up a menu.
+Grib Small widget used to adjust borders in a Paned widget.
+List Widget to allow user to select one string from a list.
+Widget to allow user to set a value; typically to scroll another widget.
+Scrollbar Composite widget which simply lays children out left-to-right.
+Box Constraint widget which positions children relative to each other.

+Form Constraint widget which positions childr Dialog Form widget for dialog boxes.

+Paned Constraint widget letting user adjust borders between child widgets.

+Text

+Base class for all other text classes.

+TextSink

+Base class for other text sinks.

+TextSrc Base class for other text sources (subclasses for ASCII and multi-byte text)

+- SimpleMenu Shell which manages a simple menu.

+Sme RectObj which contains a simple menu entry (blank).
+SmeBSB Menu entry with a string and optional left & right bitmaps.

+SmeLine Menu entry that draws a seperator line.